KNX-IOT/knx-iot.github.io/_pages/building_compile_flags.md

 ## Introduction

-This page describes the compile flags
+This page describes the compile flags.

-The build system is CMake.
+The build system is CMake and thus the compile flags can be used via Cmake switches.

 ## The compile flags